kubernetes-sigs/cluster-api/docs/proposals/20250908-external-certificate-signing.md

 data:
   ca.crt: <base64-encoded-CA-certificate>
 ```
   CAPI should wait for the CA certificates if they are not already provided.
-CAPI must not adopt these Secrets, as they are the responsibility of the user.”
+CAPI must not adopt these Secrets, as they are the responsibility of the user.

 ### Certificates necessary to Cluster API